Revo MRI SureScan Pacing System

 The Revo MRI Pacing System with SureScan® technology has met the rigors of clinical evaluation, regulatory review, and FDA approval.

-Specifically Engineered for the MRI Environment
+The Revo MRI Pacemaker Was Specifically Engineered for the MRI Environment

 Multiple safety features were designed and incorporated from the ground up: